ifp/schemas/loading.md

     - advert.status:online && approval:deferred
         - part of advertisers current portfolio
         - advert has been selected to advertise
-        - content and data is not yet complete and awaiting input from advertiser to improve it
+        - content and data is not yet complete and awaiting input from advertiser to improve it, before approval from IFP
         - can be found via the Search Engine, but unlikely to be found in targeted searches due to missing information
         - unavailable to Property Spy
     - advert.status:offline